-To sustain this free service, we receive affiliate commissions via some of our links.
-This doesn’t affect rankings.
+To keep the lights on, we receive affiliate commissions via some of our links.
 Our review process.

 I tried to treat train my dog, Sally, when I first adopted her.
 I had always been told positive reinforcement is the way to train, which made me think treat training was my only option, but I was misinformed.

-Some things worked with treat training and other things didn’t.
+Some things worked with treat training, and other things didn’t.
 For example, putting treats in her house (kennel) to convince her to go in so I could leave the house momentarily worked.
-However, using treats to keep her from barking at other dogs, fixating on squirrels or lunging at vehicles did not work no matter how proactive I was.
+However, using treats to keep her from barking at other dogs, fixating on squirrels, or lunging at vehicles did not work, no matter how proactive I was.

 Sally is very food driven, but if there are outside forces (dogs, squirrels, bunnies, etc.), she’s going to be more interested in them than food.
-So we had to find a different way to obtain her attention without relying on treats.
+So we had to find a different way to obtain her attention without relying solely on treats.
 This caused us to seek a professional trainer’s help, and thus we were introduced to training without treats, which was extremely successful for us.

 Your dog should love you for more than just dispensing food to them.
 Leaning on treats to grow your relationship with your dog can prevent the relationship from reaching a deeper, more meaningful level.
-When you call your dog’s name, they should come to you whether you have a treat in your hand or not.

 Throughout this article, I will try to describe these gestures with the leash as well as hand gestures I used throughout Sally’s training.
-It’s important to be consistent with these things because eventually your dog will be off leash and you still want them to listen, right?
+It’s important to be consistent with these things because, eventually, your dog will be off-leash, and you still want them to listen, right?
 So instead of relying on a leash, you can rely on a hand gesture as well as a voice command.

 The central theme my dog trainer taught me was that I needed to establish alpha status in my pack.
 Sally was running the show at home, which meant she didn’t have to listen to me unless bribed with food.
 She had free reign of the house and could be wherever she wanted except for on the beds.